 The British Ecological Society is offering Grants worth £8,000 to carry out innovative ecological research.
 African scientists are eligible to apply for this grant.
 This grant provides support for ecologists in Africa to carry out innovative ecological research.

 The British Ecological Society is a learned society in the field of ecology that was founded in 1913.
 It is the oldest ecological society in the world.

-Study Subject: This grant provides support for ecologists in Africa to carry out innovative ecological research.
+- Study Subject: This grant provides support for ecologists in Africa to carry out innovative ecological research.

-Number of Scholarships: Not Known
+- Number of Awards: Not Known

-Scholarship can be taken in Africa and Abroad
+- The award can be taken in Africa and Abroad

-Eligibility: The following criteria must be met in order for applicants to be eligible for the scholarship:
+- Entrance Requirements: The following criteria must be met in order for applicants to be eligible for the opportunity

-- be a scientist and a citizen of a country in Africa or its associated islands, that is a ‘low-income economy‡ or ‘lower-middle-income economy’ according to the World Bank categorization
+- be a scientist and a citizen of a country in Africa or its associated islands, that is a ‘low-income economy‡ or ‘lower-middle-income economy‡ according to the World Bank categorization

 - have at least an MSc or equivalent degree